trafiklab/trafiklab.se/content/api/trafiklab-apis/resrobot-v2/_index.md

 ### What is ResRobot?

-ResRobot is an API which provides information for public transport in entire Sweden.
-It consists of three endpoints.
-The first endpoint, Stop lookup, allows you to search for stops and to obtain their ID.
-The second endpoint, Timetables, allows you to find departures and arrivals for those stations.
-The last endpoint, the route planner, allows you to find ways to travel from A to B.
+ResRobot is a collection of APIs which provide information for public transport in entire Sweden.
+It consists of four endpoints.
+- ResRobot Timetables allows you to find departures and arrivals for those stations
+- ResRobot Routeplanner allows you to find ways to travel from A to B
+- ResRobot Stop lookup allows you to search for stops and to obtain their ID
+- ResRobot Nearby stops allows you to search for nearby stops based on coordinates.

 ### When should I use ResRobot?